brianhigh/big-file-types/Big_Data_File_Formats.md

 ## Max and Min Temperatures

-It takes about 3 hours and 12 minutes to summarize all of the data.
-Since all models duplicate the historical data, it would make sense to store only one copy of this separately.
+It takes about 3 hours and 12 minutes to summarize all of the data using XDF files and _rxSummary_.